 Ken learned heavy engineering with an apprenticeship at Ransomes and Rapier in Ipswich and after national service became a pioneering work study man there, managing the process for projects such as a walking dragline excavator for the Canadian mining industry.
 He moved to Norfolk to work in the civil engineering industry in North Walsham, in management, design and control of processes.
 He spent many years at Utting Engineering, who provided the main internal steelwork for the Lloyds Building in London – one of the biggest such projects ever done in Norfolk, using highly specialised welders.

-I was born in 1932, in Coronation Road, Ipswich.
-During the war I started school in Ipswich, then when the bombs fell on Ipswich, my father evacuated me to Forncett in South Norfolk and I went to the school there.
-I was more or less the dunce in the class, but anyway, when my Mother came out of hospital in 1942 we all set up home again in Diss and I improved and eventually got to Diss Grammar School, which was the secondary school in those days.
-I didn’t pass the scholarship first time, so the second time I passed the entrance exam and my father had to pay £3 10s for the first two terms.
-And after The Education Act of 1944 he didn’t pay anything and I was top of the form for five terms out of fifteen.
+I was born in 1932 in Ipswich.
+During the war I started school in Ipswich, then when the bombs fell on Ipswich, my father evacuated me to Forncett in South Norfolk, and I went to the school there.
+I was more or less the dunce in the class, but anyway, when my mother came out of hospital in 1942, we all set up home again in Diss and I improved and eventually got to Diss Grammar School, which was the secondary school in those days.
+I didn’t pass the scholarship first time, so the second time I passed the entrance exam and my father had to pay £3 and 10 shillings for the first two terms.
+And after The Education Act of 1944 he didn’t pay anything, and I was top of the form for five terms out of fifteen.